arab07/instaflow/README.md

 ### Overcoming Spam Dumps?

 - Open desktop mode **"https://www.instgaram.com"** then refresh every few minutes.
-- Turn on airplane mode before starting Dump username.
-- Instagram accounts come with a phone number, email and two-factor authentication.
+- You can change your Instagram account because it is possible that the account has been detected as spam by Instagram.
+- The cookies you use must be online in the browser where the cookies are taken.
+- You must use **"Airplane Mode"** before dumping.
+- Maybe Instagram's system is abnormal, causing the account to be logged out.

-### Getting Successful Results
+### Getting Successful Results?

-- Use good methods like : **Instagram Apps 2019, Tinder Apps 2018, Threads Apps 2023, Account Center.**
+- Use good methods like : **Instagram Apps 2020, Instagram Apps 2019, Tinder Apps 2018, Threads Apps 2023, Account Center.**
-- Noted for now only new accounts and small follower accounts are successful.
+- Only new accounts or accounts that have a small followers can be successful.
+- You also have to pay attention to whether you are lucky or not in hacking.
-- Use the automatic setting that is "Not Recommended" or number One.
+- Use the automatic setting that is **"Not Recommended"** or number One.
 - Using good user-agents such as : **REALME, OPPO, POCO, XIAOMI, SAMSUNG, INFINIX, ONEPLUS, PIXEL, NEXUS, HUAWEI.**
 - Search target on **"https://www.instagram.com/explore/"** make sure it has 1k followers and above.

-### No Results?
+### Not Getting Results?

+- I guarantee that if there are no results at all it is the fault of your target which is not good at all.
-- The target you entered is not good or the password they used is a combination of special characters.
+- Your target has a password that is difficult to use or no password that is easy for them to use.
-- You don't play **"Airplane Mode"** it is recommended to turn on at 500 username.
+- You do not turn on **"Airplane Mode"** in multiples of 200 for your username.
+- I hope you don't use password encryption because it will result in not much result.
 - Wrong password selection.
 Use the recommended password is **DEFAULT, COMPLETE** or number **04, 05**.

 ### [Open Checkpoint Results?](https://drive.google.com/file/d/11RAN1jMdRK5mCTv8CdUbbGwKet5gnfGh/view?usp=sharing)